iGamingWire

 The brief

-Entain, the global betting and gaming group, has formally executed an agreement to divest a 20% stake in Entain CEE to its joint venture partner, marking the official commencement of the company's strategic withdrawal from its Central and Eastern European operations.
-The transaction represents a significant portfolio restructuring for Entain and reflects evolving strategic priorities within the company's international footprint.
+Entain, the global betting and gaming group, has formally announced the execution of an agreement to divest a 20% stake in Entain CEE to its joint venture partner, marking the official commencement of the company's strategic withdrawal from Central and Eastern European operations.
+This transaction represents a significant portfolio restructuring for the multinational operator and reflects evolving strategic priorities within its regional footprint.

 Original report